Zalando’s approach to making fashion more circular with Zircle

 - Keep products and materials in use and,

 - Regenerate natural systems.

-With Wardrobe we apply one of the principles of circularity: “keeping products and materials in use."
-By impacting post-production phases such as buying, wearing and end-of-life via (re-)selling or donation, Wardrobe can help extend the life of fashion products and adds a loop to the linear fashion system.
-Where customers might have discarded fashion items they didn’t like anymore in the past, Wardrobe enables them to love their items for longer or to resell them so that someone else can wear them.
+With Zircle we apply one of the principles of circularity: “keeping products and materials in use."
+By impacting post-production phases such as buying, wearing and end-of-life via (re-)selling or donation, Zircle can help extend the life of fashion products and adds a loop to the linear fashion system.
+Where customers might have discarded fashion items they didn’t like anymore in the past, Zircle enables them to love their items for longer or to resell them so that someone else can wear them.
 By acquiring pre-owned clothes that otherwise might not have found a buyer to extend its life, Zalando ensures that more items get resold or repurposed.
-In our forecast for 2019, we will extend the life of more than one million fashion items with Wardrobe.
+In our forecast for 2019, we will extend the life of more than one million fashion items with Zircle.